-Melt in your mouth gluten free chocolate crinkle cookies are a wonderful addition to your holiday cookie tray!
+Rich and delicious, these gluten free chocolate crinkle cookies are a wonderful addition to your holiday cookie tray!
 These chocolate treats melt in your mouth – they are a favorite holiday dessert.
 Enjoy these fudgy cookies with a cup of dairy free hot cocoa on a cold winter afternoon.

 I asked Darryl what cookies “made” Christmas for him, and he said.
 “Those wreath cookies that are dark green.
 With the corn flakes.”
 I was stunned by this answer.
 “What!?
 Are you kidding me?”
 I’m just not into green cookies, I guess.

-There was no way that I was going to make his “favorite” Christmas cookie for this series, so I decided to make one that I know his mom makes every year, and I know he likes it, even though I guess he likes the green wreaths more. (!)
+There was no way that I was going to make his “favorite” Christmas cookie on my blog, so I decided to make one that I know his mom makes every year – chocolate crinkle cookies.
+I know he likes these, even though I guess he likes the green wreaths more. (!)

 You will LOVE these gluten free chocolate crinkle cookies, and you wouldn’t ever guess that they were allergy friendly.
 You have a couple of options here…you can use applesauce OR prune puree for the egg replacers.
 I wouldn’t use flax seed eggs, because I think they would get gummy.
 The fruit keeps these a little lighter.